iz8dwf/zaccaria-2650-diag/readme.md

 3) `diag_awshell`

 Same test as `diag_shell` but for the Astro War PCB that has different memory mapping.
 Moving pattern can be freezed by holding down the fire button.
+Can switch between different patterns by pressing `Player 1`.

 For further information,
 read the .asm files ;-)